 I often use mixed patterned china on my tables and I have plate racks on the wall to showcase an ever-changing display of pieces I’ve added to my collection over time.

 The golden tree skirt is the perfect base as it has a lovely shimmer and works well with my color palette.
 I wanted to stick with roses and pinks, typically found on vintage china, as well as the more neutral gold and silver.

 I also added napkin rings to continue with the tablescaping theme, and above you can see the crystal bracelet rings sitting comfortably on a branch.

 The fresh flowers in the room are simple white hydrangeas to maintain the clean and subtle color feeling.

-To add interest in shape, I included gold and silver finials, which also can be found at Tree Classics.
+To add interest I included gold and silver finials, which add movement in direction by virtue of their vertical shape.

 Have you visited the Designthusiasm shop?
 Click below to shop my favorites, my home and my Amazon shop.
 There are new items added every week.
 Happy shopping!!